nico-web3/lnx/docs/how-is-lnx-built/Deploy-Cartesi.md

 sidebar_position: 2
 ---

-# Deploy a Cartesi dApp
+# Deploying a Cartesi dApp

 ## First experiment with Sunodo